Australian parents of Thai surrogate twin say they feared losing both babies

 They returned to Australia with Gammy’s sister Pipah as the surrogate mother Pattaramon Janbua had told them “if we try to take our little boy, she’s going to get the police and she’s going to come and take our little girl… and she’s going to keep both of the babies,” he said.

-The couple have been criticised for apparently rejecting the boy, who also has a hole in his heart and is being treated for a lung infection in a Thai hospital.
+The couple have been criticized for apparently rejecting the boy, who also has a hole in his heart and is being treated for a lung infection in a Thai hospital.

 60 Minutes said the couple were not paid for the interview.